permster/trakt-to-couchpotato/README.md

 trakt-to-couchpotato is a simple Python script aimed at adding Trakt custom list contents to your Couch Potato wanted list.
 The built-in Couch Potato automation does not give the ability to set the category or pull from multiple Trakt lists.
 This script helps to alleviate that.

 ## Usage:
+Minimal knowledge of the Trakt API helps to get started: http://docs.trakt.apiary.io/

 Before running be sure to edit the config.ini file with your specific information.
 * Trakt client id
 * Trakt client secret